data61/PSL/README.md

 *Q6.* Why try_hard?
 Why not sledgehammer?

 *A6.* sledgehammer is good when you want to get a proof quickly, while try_hard is good when you have a longer time for proof search.
-[Our evaluation](https://arxiv.org/abs/1606.02941) shows that try_hard proves 20 percentage points more proofs than sledgehammer does given 300 seconds for proof search. try_hard is especially good at discharging proof obligations that can be nicely handled by by a) mathematical (co)induction, b) general simplification rules, or c) specialised tactics.
+[Our evaluation](https://arxiv.org/abs/1606.02941) shows that given 300 seconds of time-out for each proof goal try_hard solves 1115 proof goals out of 1526, while sledgehammer found proofs for 901 of them using the same computational resources and re-constructed proofs in Isabelle for 866 of them.
+This is a 14 percentage point improvement of proof search and a 16 percentage point increase for proof reconstruction.
+Moreover, 299 goals (20% of all goals) were solved only by try_hard within 300 seconds. try_hard is especially good at discharging proof obligations that can be nicely handled by by a) mathematical (co)induction, b) general simplification rules, or c) specialised tactics.

 ## Documentations
 For more details, please read the paper [A Proof Strategy Language and Proof Script Generation for Isabelle/HOL](https://arxiv.org/abs/1606.02941) available at arXiv.org.